JuliaMath/IntelVectorMath.jl/README.md

 ## Basic install

-To use IntelVectorMath.jl, you must have the shared libraries of the Intel Vector Math Library available on your system.
+To use IntelVectorMath.jl, you must have the shared libraries of the Intel Vector Math Library available on your system, for which you currently have two options:

+### 1. MKL.jl
 The easiest option is to use [MKL.jl](https://github.com/JuliaComputing/MKL.jl) via
 ```julia
 julia> ] add https://github.com/JuliaComputing/MKL.jl.git
 ```
+#### Note:
+This will overwrite your julia sysimage to use MKL instead of OpenBLAS which could break compatability with certain packages and is difficult to reverse without reinstalling julia from scratch.
+In addition, MKL.jl is currently broken on Windows, so you can only use the following option.
+Please see the MKL.jl repository for more information.

+### 2. Standalone MKL
-Alternatively you can install MKL directly [from intel](https://software.intel.com/en-us/mkl/choose-download).
+You can also install MKL directly [from intel](https://software.intel.com/en-us/mkl/choose-download).
+For macOS and Windows this requires a free registration, on Linux this can be done via the command line, as seen [here](https://github.com/JuliaMath/IntelVectorMath.jl/blob/d4f8dd4083cf228cd493a4aed9964f1bc0f08d4f/.github/workflows/main.yml#L53).
+There is also the `intel-mkl-slim` package in the AUR that works well.

 Note that intel MKL has a separate license, which you may want to check for commercial projects (see [FAQ]( https://software.intel.com/en-us/mkl/license-faq)).

+### IntelVectorMath
 To install IntelVectorMath.jl run
 ```julia
 julia> ] add IntelVectorMath
 ```
 If you used this package prior to its renaming, you may have to run `] rm VML` first.
 Otherwise there will be a conflict due to the UUID.

+In the event that MKL was not installed properly you will get an error when first `using` it.

 ## Using IntelVectorMath
 After loading `IntelVectorMath`, you have the supported function listed below, for example `IntelVectorMath.sin(rand(100))`.
 These should provide a significant speed-up over broadcasting the Base functions.